kinvolk/kubernetes-enhancements/keps/sig-apps/0753-sidecarcontainers.md

 #### Revisit if we want to modify the podPhase

-The current proposal modifies the `podPahse`.
+The current proposal modifies the `podPhase`.
 The reasoning is this (c&p from the proposal):

 > PodPhase will be modified to not include Sidecars in its calculations, this is so that if a sidecar exits in failure it does not mark the pod as `Failed`.
 It also avoids the scenario in which a Pod has RestartPolicy `OnFailure`, if the containers all successfully complete, when the sidecar gets sent the shut down signal if it exits with a non-zero code the Pod phase would be calculated as `Running` despite all containers having exited permanently.